Zhou-ust/Data-enhanced-learning-predictive-controller/README.md

 # Data-enhanced-learning-predictive-controller
-This repository contains the data used for generate the results in the submitted paper.
+This repository contains the data used for generating the results in the submitted paper.